adrian-mckernan/adrian-mckernan.github.io/hardware/Hardware.md

 The boards are controlled from a custom windows application and communications between the PC and PLLS is done over RS-485.
 For this there are two PCBs, one connects a  RS-485 transceiver to a sparkfun USB to serial breakout board and another connects a RJ-45 to the PLL board

-PLL boards have been designed to be stacked on top of each other.
+The PLL boards have been designed to be stacked on top of each other.
 To aid in providing a single reference interface there is a reference distribution board

-finally to provide a stable power source to the stacked PLLs a power distribution board has been made.
+Finally to provide a stable power source to the stacked PLLs a power distribution board has been made.

 - [PLL Board](PLL_board.html)